destaneelg/employeeSummary/README.md

 ```
 ## Review
-* The URL of the deployed application.
+* The URL of the GitHub repository

+* A video demonstrating the entirety of the app's functionality